How we're providing access to COVID-19 vaccines

 - re-open our borders.

-This strategy outlines our approach.
+Our COVID-19 vaccine strategy outlines how we'll do this.
 It makes sure the Government can:

 - contribute to all aspects of global vaccine development, distribution and use